 The FDA labeled this a recall and issued warnings for consumers about the infection risks from heart surgery heaters, but most of the affected devices remained in use in hospitals around the country.

 A year later, the Centers for Disease Control got involved, warning patients of the infection risks.
 They followed up with a report estimating 90 percent of hospital surgical heaters might be affected by the dangerous bacteria.
+And recently, surgical stapler guns have been linked to malfunctions resulting in tissue and organ damage.
+More than 100 staples lawsuits have already been filed.

 Infections May Surface Years After Surgery